PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker run -d -p 5000:5000 --name registry registry:2
 ```

 If we now issue a `docker ps` command we can see that our registry container is up and running on port 5000.
-Firstly lets push a container to the registry to test it out.
+Firstly let's push a container to the registry to test it out.
 To do this we need to tag an image.
 Let's do this with the `adderservice`

 ```sh
 $ docker tag adderservice localhost:5000/adderservice